JaqiKal/task-master/README.md

 ### Imports

-Following Python packages and/or external imported packages was used:
+Following Python packages and/or external imported packages were used:

 * [os](https://www.geeksforgeeks.org/os-module-python-examples/?ref=lbp) - The OS module in Python provides functions for interacting with the operating system.
 * [datetime](https://www.geeksforgeeks.org/python-datetime-module/#python-datetime-module) - Basic date and time type.
 Python Datetime module comes built into Python, so there is no need to install it externally.